-Prerequisites: 78 credits including AK/SOCI 2410 6.0, AK/SOCI 3310 6.0 and AK/SOCI 3330 6.0 or, for students with equivalent preparation, permission of the Coordinator of Sociology.
-Open only to students in BA Specialized Honours in Sociology.
+Prerequisite: 78 credits including AK/SOCI 2410 6.0, AK/SOCI 3310 6.0 and AK/SOCI 3330 6.0; or for students with equivalent preparation, permission of the undergraduate program director.
+Open only to students in BA (Specialized Honours) in Sociology.

 Note 1: Students must be accepted by a faculty supervisor before they can register in AK/SOCI 4640 6.0.
-The course transaction form for this course must be submitted with a note issued in the program stating the willingness of the supervisor to perform this task.
+The course transaction form for this course must be submitted with a note issued in the department stating the willingness of the supervisor to perform this task.